-The Americans with Disabilities Act mandates that disabled students receive equal access to services non-disabled students have.
-However, Weatherly added that even if the district does not regularly provide transportation to any other student they have to provide it if it is listed as a “related service” in the (IEP) of any preschooler or student with special needs.
+The Americans with Disabilities Act mandates that disabled students receive equal access to services that nondisabled students have.
+However, Weatherly added that even if the district does not regularly provide transportation to any other student, they have to provide it if it is listed as a “related service” in the (IEP) of any preschooler or student who has special needs.

-She stressed the importance of the transportation department to be involved in the IEP team meetings so everyone understands what needs to be provided and has input on how that is carried out.
-As TSD Tenured Faculty members Alexandra Robinson and Sue Shutrump said during Friday’s opening general session, Weatherly advised transportation to attend even if not invited, since federal law might differ from state law and district policies but always supersedes them.
+She stressed the importance of the transportation department to be involved in the IEP team meetings, so everyone understands what needs to be provided, and has input on how that is carried out.
+As TSD Tenured Faculty members Alexandra Robinson and Sue Shutrump said during Friday’s opening general session, Weatherly advised transportation to attend, even if they are not invited, since federal law might differ from state law and district policies, but always supersedes them.

 “We need to really think outside the box sometimes—not just our own policies or the way we’ve always done it, but what’s best for this child,” she commented.

 Also, the procedure for developing the IEP content is as important as the content itself.
-Weatherly warned against predetermining a student’s special needs transportation and encouraged making every good faith effort to involve the parents, considering parental input and data even if it’s not implemented, and looking at the individual child and their specific circumstances to form the IEP.
+Weatherly warned against predetermining a student’s special needs transportation.
+She encouraged making every good faith effort to involve the parents, considering parental input and data even if it’s not implemented, and looking at the individual child and their specific circumstances to form the IEP.